81reap/the-illustrated-primer/README.md

 - `dataset_generation/`: Scripts and tools used for scraping and processing educational content.
 - `model_training/`: Code and datasets related to LLM training and fine-tuning.
-- `server/`: The core AI-driven content generation system + Front-end interface for interacting with the platform.
+- `server/`: The server side AI-driven content generation system + libSQL DB.
+- `frontend/`: The Front-end interface for interacting with the platform.
+Will eventually support local llm infrenceing.